mengwanguc/ReedSolomonEC/README.md

     - `git clone --recurse-submodules -j8 https://github.com/rajrana22/ReedSolomonEC.git`
     -  -j8 is an optional performance optimization
 - The `isa-l` submodule needs to be on the `ReedSolomon` branch.
-- The `JavaReedSolomon` submodule is based on the [Backblaze Java Reed-Solomon repository](https://github.com/Backblaze/JavaReedSolomon).
-- The `isa-l` submodule is forked from the [Intel ISA-L repository](https://github.com/intel/isa-l).

 ---